 - Dr. Pais has completed a number of stone related projects including studies on the use of ultrasonography in the management of ureteral calculi and the role of 24-hour urinary risk factors in stone disease.
 He recently received external funding to evaluate the role of endogenous urinary thiosulfate in stone formation in pregnancy.

 - Dr. Seigne is developing a care pathway to insure that patients with superficial bladder cancer receive post-resection intravesical chemotherapy.

-Providers in the Dartmouth-Hitchcock Section of Urology regularly publish scholarly works.
+Our providers regularly publish scholarly works.
 View our team members' recent publications, below, from the PubMed service of the U.S. National Library of Medicine.

 - William Bihrle, MD

 - Lawrence M. Dagrosa, MD

 - Vernon M. Pais, MD